cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 As software ~~developers~~ creators, the key is to think critically about where GenAI adds value and where it falls short.
 Instead of viewing GenAI as a _competitor_, we should treat it as a _collaborator_.
-By leveraging GenAI for grunt work, we can focus on higher-value tasks, such as crafting innovative designs, optimizing user experiences, and solving problems that GenAI simply cannot understand at a conceptual level (a.k.a the human experience).
+By leveraging GenAI for grunt work, we can focus on higher-value tasks, such as crafting innovative designs, optimizing user experiences, and solving problems that GenAI simply cannot understand at a conceptual level (a.k.a. _the human experience_).

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2024/2024-08-19/stackoverflow-dev-survey-2024-ai-efficacy-and-ethics-ai-threat-social.png alt: "Stack Overflow Developer Survey 2024: Are AI tools a threat to software engineers?" %}